 Chemical physics experiments recently revealed a chemical bonding reaction having a strong propensity to transfer most or all the binding energy to a single electron, leaving the bonded product in a low energy or ground state.
 The same chemical physics predicts the original muon catalyzed fusion observations exactly, published at UC Berkeley circa 1957 and having a nearly identical potential energy diagram.
-Radioactive reactants are expected to similarly transmute into non-radioactive products when using the recently discovered direct vibrational to electron energy conversion and elevated effective mass electron quasiparticles, referred to as "muon-surrogate electrons" (mse).
+Based on the Gamow factor, radioactive reactants are expected to similarly transmute into non-radioactive products when using the recently discovered direct vibrational to electron energy conversion and elevated effective mass electron quasiparticles, referred to as "muon-surrogate electrons" (m{se}).
 The reaction permits tailoring a transmutation triggered by chemical means alone.

-We create muon-surrogate electrons by using a peculiarity of the electron band structure in nano-meter sized crystallites during simultaneous injection of energy and crystal momentum.
-This creates transient (10-14 sec), moderately elevated effective mass electrons (less than about 50 me).
+We create muon-surrogate electrons by using a peculiarity of the electron band structure in nano-meter sized crystallites during simultaneous injection of particular values of energy and crystal momentum.
+This creates transient (10^{-14} sec), moderately elevated effective mass electrons (less than about 50 m_e).